 The Graduate School requires an annual review of each graduate student.
 In CSS, this review includes academic performance, research accomplishments and presentations, TA performance when applicable and expectations for future performance.
-These reviews are completed by the major advisor and discussed with the student and their faculty advisory committee.
+These reviews have to be completed and discussed by the student and the major advisor.
+It is recommended that the review is circulated to the student's faculty advisory committee.
 Teaching Assistants are also evaluated at the end of the semester by their students.
 If the student's progress is unsatisfactory, the faculty advisory committee will be consulted to determine if graduate student status should be continued.
 The Department Chair will notify the student in writing of the faculty advisory committee's recommendation and forward a copy of the report to the Graduate School.